paulio/msfs/ReadMe.md

 ### Goal
 Create a minimal HTML/JS/CSS instrument (“Hello World”) and integrate it into the DA62 SDK sample aircraft without modifying meshes—just swapping one existing display.

+### When to Read It
+After you are comfortable with the pure HTML/JS HelloWorld example and want to move to the structured FSComponent/React style used by modern MSFS avionics.

+---

 ### Common Pitfalls
 | Issue | Symptom | Fix |